-Switch 7 determines whether the drive will accept fine step mode settings (5A controller only).
+Switch 7 determines whether the drive will accept fine step mode settings.
 The software must be set to match one of the listed step modes.
 See the section on Software Configuration for more information.

 Valid Step Modes

-5A Model; Switch 7 Off 5A Model; Switch 7 On 2.5 A Model
+Switch 7 Off Switch 7 On

-1 32 1
+1 32

-2 64 2
+2 64

-4 128 4
+4 128

-16 256 8
+16 256